 Let’s keep water a highly valued priority in BC.

-We the undersigned, call upon the government of British Columbia to charge a fair price for groundwater, supporting a watershed sustainability fund and commit to the promised reviewing of water rates.
+We the undersigned, call upon the Province of British Columbia to complete the review of water license fees and rentals and charge a fair price for groundwater, supporting a watershed sustainability fund.